adsabs/WIESP/2022/index.md

 - [DEAL: Detecting Entities in the Astrophysics Literature](SharedTasks)

 Participants will have the opportunity to present their findings during the workshop and write a short paper.
-The best performant or interesting approaches might be invited to further collaborate with the [NASA Astrophysical Data System](https://ui.adsabs.harvard.edu/).
+The best performant or interesting approaches might be invited to further collaborate with the [Astrophysics Data System](https://ui.adsabs.harvard.edu/).

 ## Call for Papers